Frequently Asked Questions

 The standard one-hour assessment is $260.
 Training sessions start at $85 for a 30-minute session.
 Your speech therapist will give you a full recommendation and session plan after your assessment, so you'll know exactly what to expect before committing to anything further.

 Your speech therapist tracks your progress throughout and gives you feedback at each session.
-You'll also develop the ability to self-evaluate as you build awareness of your own habits.
-Progress isn't always a dramatic shift.
-Sometimes it's noticing a habit you never caught before, or catching yourself mid-sentence and adjusting.
-That awareness is real progress, and it compounds.
+You'll also develop the ability to self-evaluate as you build awareness of your own communication habits.

 Most generic communication courses offer the same advice to everyone.
 What we do is different: a licensed speech therapist assesses your specific habits first, then builds a plan around what's actually happening in your communication, not a standard curriculum.
 If a previous approach didn't stick, it's likely because it wasn't designed around you.